 An introduction to Sanford Meisner's approach to developing acting technique.
 This acting class is a step-by-step progression of acting exercises that develop the actor's ability to work organically, creating truthful, expressive behavior in acting.
 This acting class covers the beginning Meisner techniques from word repetition through their first application to a scene and serves as a studio audition for people new to acting.
 It is by far the best beginner acting class in New York City.

-6-Week Acting Conservatory (30 hours per week) is a 6-week, acting-for-film & stage, professional Meisner training program which focuses on instrument development, and is designed to train actors in the beginning techniques of Acting Meisner technique, Improvisation, Scene Study, Voice, Speech, Singing, Stage Combat, Acting for Film, On-Camera Audition & Script Analysis.
+6-Week Acting Conservatory (30 hours per week) is a 6-week, acting-for-film & stage, professional Meisner training program which focuses on instrument development, and is designed to train actors in the beginning techniques of Meisner Acting Technique, Improvisation/Movement, Scene Study, Voice, Speech, Singing, Stage Violence, Acting for Film, On-Camera Audition & Script Analysis.
 It is a rigorous, intensive program for students seeking to commit to 6-weeks of the highest level of training offered in New York designed to begin their development into well-grounded, professional artists capable of acting in film, TV and theatre.

 The 6-Week Acting Conservatory offers a progressive, 30-hour per week curriculum of classes taught Monday through Friday for six weeks.